cieloaloy/cse15l-lab-reports/lab3.md

 Hello there
 ```

 Instead of showing the usual screen-length display, the message was printed to the terminal and `less` was immediately quit.
-With shorter text files such as the above, this option seems to be functionally similar to `cat`.
+With shorter text files such as the above, this option seems to be functionally similar to `cat`. `less -F` is helpful because it instantly tells you whether or not a file's content is short enough to fit on one screen length, whereas using `cat` without knowing the file's contents might accidentally lead to a huge log of text.